-Somebody has read the paper.
-(Statement)
+- Somebody has watched the movie.

 Inversion also does not normally occur in indirect questions.

-*We asked whether had David left.
+- *We asked whether had James arrived.
 (Incorrect)

 Another use of subject–auxiliary inversion is in sentences which begin with certain types of expressions which contain a negation or have negative force.

-Rosie will say that at no time.
+- Rosie will say that at no time.

-At no time will Rosie say that.
+- At no time will Rosie say that.
 (Subject-auxiliary inversion with a fronted negative expression.)

 Inversion in Condition Clauses

 Subject-auxiliary inversion can be used in certain types of subordinate clause expressing a condition:

 - If he had trained hard, he would have won the match.